demisto/content/Packs/CommonScripts/Scripts/ListUsedDockersImages/README.md

-List all dockers images that are in used by the installed Integration and/or Automations.
+List all the docker images used by installed integrations and/or automations.

 Example: !ListUsedDockersImages